1889 (20th April)

 Adolf Hitler was born to Alois and Klara Hitler in the border town of Braunau-am-inn, Austria.
 His father was a border clerk and his mother was a housekeeper.
 He was the couple’s fourth child, his elder siblings, Gustav, Ida and Otto had died before his birth.

-Adolf’s brother, Edmund was born in Passau.
+Adolf’s brother, Edmund was born to Alois and Klara Hitler in Passau.

-Adolf and his family moved to a farm in Lambach, Austria.
+The Hitler family moved to a farm in Lambach, Austria.

 1896 (21st January)